 According to Statista, 20 percent of all ecommerce websites in 2020 used Shopify.
-More than 1.75 million merchants rely on Shopify to sell their products, with Shopify processing in excess of $79.5 billion in total order value in the first 6 months of 2021 alone, according to data from Backlinko.
+More than 1.75 million merchants rely on Shopify to sell their products, with Shopify processing over $79.5 billion in total order value in the first six months of 2021 alone, according to data from Backlinko.

-Below we’ll talk about the key benefits and differences of Shopify and Shopify Plus plans so that you can get a better understanding of which option is best for your brand’s affiliate marketing program.
+Below we’ll talk about the key benefits and differences between Shopify and Shopify Plus plans so that you can better understand which option is best for your brand’s affiliate marketing program.

 Shopify Plans Explained

-Shopify is by far among the most desirable ecommerce platforms for businesses looking to get their online stores up and running quickly.
-But, first, off-the-bat, a common question businesses are looking to get started needs to ask and adequately addressed.
+Shopify is among the most desirable ecommerce platforms for businesses looking to get their online stores up and running quickly.
+But first, a common question enterprises are looking to get started needs to be asked and adequately addressed.
 Which Shopify pricing plan is best for me and my business?

 Plan #1: Shopify Lite

-At a mere $9 per month, Shopify Lite offers one of the most affordable ways for businesses to sell their products online with their affiliate marketing programs.
+At a mere $9 per month, Shopify Lite offers one of the most affordable ways for businesses to sell their products online with affiliate marketing programs.
 But, note that this affordability comes at a cost.
-Shopify Lite is a scaled-down version of its Shopify plan that provides a low-cost entry to getting started with selling online.
+Shopify Lite is a scaled-down version of its Shopify plan, providing a low-cost entry to start selling online.

-It is perhaps best suited for businesses who have already created their site on another platform and want to add simple ecommerce functionality to it since Shopify Lite doesn’t provide you with a standalone, fully-functional online store.
-Instead, Shopify Lite allows you to sell an unlimited number of products by embedding your products on an existing website with a Buy Button.
+It is perhaps best suited for businesses who have already created their site on another platform and want to add simple ecommerce functionality since Shopify Lite doesn’t provide you with a standalone, fully-functional online store.
+Instead, Shopify Lite allows you to sell unlimited products by embedding your products on an existing website with a Buy Button.
 This feature is similar to PayPal but more sophisticated.
-With it, you add a snippet of code to your website, and your products automatically appear on your site, ready to be purchased.
+With it, you add a code snippet to your website, and your products automatically appear, ready to be purchased.

 With Shopify Lite, you can also sell your products on Facebook and even use Shopify as a Point of Sale (POS) system for selling products in physical locations like retail outlets.
-In addition, there are no transaction fees with Shopify Lite if you opt to use Shopify Payments as your payment gateway option, which is Shopify’s payment processing option.
+In addition, there are no transaction fees with Shopify Lite if you use Shopify Payments as your payment gateway, which is Shopify’s payment processing option.

 Credit card fees are dependent on the payment gateway provider you choose.
 For example, with Shopify Payments, the credit card fees in the U.S. are 2.9% + 30c for purchases made online and 2.7% + 0c for purchases made on a mobile device using Shopify’s Point of Sale card reader.
 On the other hand, if you opt for a third-party payment gateway, there’s a 2.0% transaction fee on each sale made, plus the credit card fees your payment gateway provider charges.
 Keep in mind that Shopify’s credit card fees vary by country.